 I would never start the first day of school without having a seating chart.
 My desks are in rows, and I put the students in reverse alphabetical order.
 This helps me memorize the students’ names, and it also helps me avoid any behavior issues that could arise by letting students pick their seats before they know me or my expectations.
 I write their names directly on the desk with a sharpie, and I use a different color for each class period.
 Coloring over it with a dry erase marker will erase it later.

 I have something for them to do immediately.

 I have always provided students with something to do as soon as they come into my room on the first day of school.
 That way I can address any questions or issues with a student while everyone else is working.
 A few years ago I decided to write a letter to my students and have them respond.
 This helps the students get to know me better and it gives them an opportunity to share about themselves.
 I read the letters after school on the first day.
 I have had students share some very serious topics with me such as losing a parent.
 I put the letters that I feel I need to follow up on in a separate stack.
-I’m including a FREE editable copy of the letter that I share with my students here.
+You can sign up for my newsletter to receive a free copy of the welcome letter here!

 I review expectations.

 The administration at my school always provides us with some information that we need to share with students on the first day including what to do during an emergency.
 I also go over what students need to do if they want to ask a question or if they need to do something like sharpen their pencil.

 We complete an interactive activity.